Financial Debt Recovery (FDR)

 FDR also purchases defaulted debt portfolios and provides contact center services for clients.

-If a business assigns your debt to a collection agency, you might receive calls, emails, letters or voicemails asking you to repay what's owed.
+If a business assigns your debt to a collection agency, you'll get calls, emails, letters or voicemails asking you to repay what's owed.

 Contact Financial Debt Recovery (FDR)